VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/apartment.md

 - € 50 – to be paid in cash upon arrival
 - will be refunded upon departure if the final cleaning has been done properly and if there’s no damage

+## Things to bring along
+Besides your personal belongings you need to bring along towels and bed linen.
+Bed linen can also be rented at the reception.

 ## included
 - internet for 2 devices
 - parking 1 car